orrortega/orrortega.github.io/index.md

 </div>
 ---

-I am Postdoctoral Research Associate at the University of Kent working in the EPSRC project 'Modelling removal and re-introduction data for improved conservation' with Dr Rachel McCrea.
-My research interests include
+I am Statistical Ecologist working as a Lecturer in Statistics at the University of Kent.
+My research involves the devel‐ opment and use of complex spatio‐temporal statistical models, geographic information systems (GIS), and working collaboratively in a multi‐disciplinary environment.
 - Spatial and spatio temporal models applied to species distribution.
 - Understanding effects and causality of environmental disturbances such as forest fires, pests, pollutants and climate change.
 - Applications of statistics in environmental science and conservation.